-Α. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additio nal Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were checked using w3c. В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass Additio nal Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were checked using w3c.
+A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additional Information: N/A, There are non-decorative images but they are skipped by reader which means they were not probably labeled in the code.
+B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+Fail Additional Information: 0/3 chapters passed.
+There is a decorative image in Chapter 1 and 6 and 13 in their introduction section, although the reader can skip them, they are all labled and explained with a little quick summary.
+This is not consistent with human information processing because various things are labeled with the same title which will confuse readers and cause frustration.
+Another problem is that when a reader sees a label and explanation they might feel like the information is important and wonder why it is being skipped over.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass

-Additional Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were manually checked.
+Fail Additional Information: 0/3 chapters pass.
+Chapter 1, 9, 15 has complex figures, each section has at least one complex image that is labeled as figure 1, 2, 3 and explained in a couple of sentences but the reader skips them which is really bad!
+The images help the reader understand the concepts and information but they are not labeled correctly, specifically they start over as figure 1, 2, 3 in every section, this is confusing and hard to follow.